 You can see the performance comparison in the video below:

 Earlier on, we mentioned using muriatic acid to help clean your concrete driveway.
 If you’re not comfortable with using muriatic acid for cleaning, there is a better option.
-You could try the DRYLOK® Etch instead.
+You could try the DRYLOK® Etch (link to Amazon) instead.

 - Mix the DRYLOK® Etch powder with water to make a cleaning solution.